eyedeekay/sam-forwarder/README.md

 # sam-forwarder
 Forward a local port to i2p over the SAM API.
+This is a work-in-progress, but the basic functionality is there and it's already pretty useful.

 ## building